I wanted to share some resources that have been helping me with recognizing more truth in my life and also feeling emotions.

 Every day I’ve been with the cat in the pictures below, which has been for almost a month now, I’ve had no allergy to her at all.
 I have been incredulous every day, thinking back on how my cat allergy would render me bed-ridden every time I simply shared air in a house with a cat, and yet now I can pet this cat, I can touch my face and eyes after, I can bury my face in her furry back, something that would have been apocalyptic in my childhood.
 Now, it’s the same as it’s always been with dogs for me, which is to say, absolutely nothing happens.

-I now believe that, while I feel going vegan probably helped, as I do think inflammatory and mucous-producing foods make allergies worse, this was not the cause of my allergy in the first place, nor were dietary changes the reason it healed.
+I now believe that, while I feel going vegan probably helped, as I think inflammatory and mucous-producing foods might make allergies a bit worse, this was not the cause of my allergy in the first place, nor were dietary changes the reason it healed.
 I feel the allergy was created in my soul similarly to what Jesus described: if I loved cats, my dad wouldn’t love me.
 And while I wasn’t thinking about cats or my allergies at all when I was in that phase in my late teens, I was heavily focusing on my feelings about my dad, often raging, often sobbing and feeling some grief about my relationship with him.
-So I now feel that what healed my allergy to cats was seeking truth about my dad’s oppression, and his demand for me to agree with all of his opinions and beliefs, including about cats, and feeling some of the suppressed terror I had about the threat of his rage and disapproval, and my sadness at his harshness and lack of love, that healed my allergy to cats.
+So I now feel that what healed my allergy to cats was seeking truth about my dad’s oppression and his demand for me to agree with all of his opinions and beliefs, and feeling some of the suppressed terror I had about the threat of his rage and disapproval, and sadness at his harshness and lack of love, that healed my allergy to cats.